InstaLOD/Documentation/SDK2_Cmd_Documentation.md

 ### UV Unwrap
 The UV Unwrap template can be found at `Profiles/UVUnwrap.json`.
 InstaLOD UV unwrapper features three distinct algorithms that each have their strengths on different kinds of input meshes.
-`StretchBased` works great for organic meshes while `BestPlane` and `AngleBased` are better suited for hard-surface/constructed type meshes.
+`Organic` works great for organic meshes while `HardSurfaceAxial` and `HardSurfaceAngle` are better suited for hard-surface/constructed type meshes.

-The bundled UV Unwrap profile is configured to use the `BestPlane` algorithm as the couch model used in this example is a hard-surface type mesh.
+The bundled UV Unwrap profile is configured to use the `HardSurfaceAxial` algorithm as the couch model used in this example is a hard-surface type mesh.